 is required by law to be disclosed by recipient; provided that recipient promptly notifies the other party and takes reasonable steps to limit such disclosure permissible under law; or

-is independently developed by any employee or agent of recipient who has not had access to or been informed of the information in question.
+is independently developed by any employee or agent of recipient who has not had access to or been informed of the information in question and can be confirmed by the books and records of recipient.

-Both parties agrees that they will, within ten (10) days from receipt of a request by the disclosing party or upon termination of this Agreement, return or destroy, at the disclosing party’s direction, all documents and tangible items in its possession which contain any part of the Confidential Information.
+Both parties agrees that they will, within ten (10) days from receipt of a request by the disclosing party or upon termination of this Agreement, return or destroy, at the disclosing party’s direction, all documents and tangible items in its possession which contain any part of the Confidential Information; provided, however, no such return or destruction shall be applicable to any analysis, reports or other information prepared by or on behalf of the recipient which incorporates all or any part of the Confidential Information of the disclosing party, all of which shall remain subject to the confidentiality provisions of this Agreement subsequent to any termination hereof.

 Recipient shall use such Confidential Information only in connection with the purpose(s) stated hereinabove, and shall make no other use, in whole or in part, of any such Confidential Information unless specifically approved in writing by the disclosing party.